UT-SE-Research/iDFlakies/README.md

 The main script is located in `scripts/docker/create_and_run_dockers.sh`.
 To use the script, you will need a `csv` file containing the GitHub URL and SHA that you wish to run iDFlakies on, one per line.
 This tool also requires [cloc](https://github.com/AlDanial/cloc) to be installed.

 For Mac users, [gnu-sed](https://www.gnu.org/software/sed/) must be installed.
-There is also a mac version of the main script located in `scripts/docker/create_and_run_dockers_mac.sh`
+There is also a Mac version of the main script located in `scripts/docker/create_and_run_dockers_mac.sh`

 For example:
 ```